 If you do – great!
-It can be a source of comfort to have a loved one around for moral support when you're feeling stressed, or to help you to celebrate when you're on top of the world.
-But can you avoid colleagues resenting or gossiping about your relationship?
-Or making accusations of bias or favoritism against you?
+It can be comforting to have a loved one around for moral support when you're feeling stressed, or to help you to celebrate when you're on top of the world.

 The workplace is a professional environment so, no matter who you work with, you'll want to maintain that professionalism during working hours.
 In this article, we look at how you can preserve both your business reputation and your relationship.